laravel/docs/requests.md

 	$input = Input::except('credit_card');

+When working on forms with "array" inputs, you may use dot notation to access the arrays:

+	$input = Input::get('products.0.name');

-Some JavaScript libraries such as Backbone may send input to the application as JSON.
+> **Note:** Some JavaScript libraries such as Backbone may send input to the application as JSON.
 You may access this data via `Input::get` like normal.

 <a name="cookies"></a>
 ## Cookies